Shop by goal

 GHK-Cu shuttles copper into cells and rewires gene expression toward a pro-repair, anti-inflammatory state, stimulating collagen and blood vessel growth in the process.

-Pickart and colleagues (BioMed Research International, 2015) used broad-spectrum DNA microarrays to show that GHK-Cu modulates thousands of human genes, with particular enrichment in collagen, decorin, and glycosaminoglycan biosynthesis.
+Pickart and colleagues (BioMed Research International, 2015) used broad-spectrum DNA microarrays to show that GHK-Cu modulates thousands of human genes, with particular enrichment in collagen, decorin, and glycosaminoglycan biosynthesis; Pickart & Margolina (Int J Mol Sci, 2018) reviewed the regenerative and protective gene-level actions in detail.
 Cu(II) coordinates to the imidazole N of histidine, the α-amino N of glycine, and the deprotonated amide N of the Gly-His peptide bond.
 Only GHK, GHK-Cu, and the dimeric (GHK)₂-Cu complex penetrate stratum-corneum model membranes, explaining why unliganded GHK shows weaker topical activity.

 Common Questions People Are Asking